alicolville/meal-tracker/readme.txt

 * Support for Macronutrients.
 * Search external APIs (like Fatsecrets) for meals.
 * FatSecrets Food and Recipe API are supported.
+* Meal Collection - create a library of meals for your users to search.

 == Installation ==